noahehall/theBookOfNoah/linux/docker/docker_new.md

     - on a linux system, PID #1 is the init process
   - agent
     - a container specifically for providing limited  interactive access to other containers
+  - polymorphic tool
+    - a tool you can interact with in a consistent way bu tmay have several implementations that do different things

 # best practices
   - docker generally runs as the root user on your system